gratianlup/temp/docs/flame-graph-panel.md

 === "Functions"
     [![Profiling UI screenshot](img/details-panel-functions_565x706.png){: style="width:380px"}](img/details-panel-functions_565x706.png){:target="_blank"}

-    The Functions tab displays a list with the slowest functions being called directly or through other functions starting with the selected function instance node.
-By default the list is sorted by self (exclusive) time.
-Sorting can be changed in the Flame graph options to consider total (incluisve) time instead.
+    The Functions tab lists the slowest functions being called directly or through other functions, starting with the selected function instance node.
+By default, the list is sorted by self (exclusive) time.
+The Flame graph options can change the sorting to consider total (inclusive) time instead.
 === "Modules"
     [![Profiling UI screenshot](img/details-panel-modules_565x706.png){: style="width:380px"}](img/details-panel-modules_565x706.png){:target="_blank"}

-    The Modules tab is similar to the Functions tab, with the difference that functions are first grouped by the module they belong to and the execution time per module is also displayed.
-Selecting a module shows the list of slowest functions.
+    The Modules tab is similar to the Functions tab, with the difference that functions are first grouped by the module they belong to, and the execution time per module is also displayed.
+Selecting a module shows the list of the slowest functions.
 === "Categories"
     [![Profiling UI screenshot](img/details-panel-categories_565x706.png){: style="width:380px"}](img/details-panel-categories_565x706.png){:target="_blank"}

-    The Categories tab is similar to the Functions tab, with the difference that functions are first grouped by the category they belong to and the execution time per category is also displayed.
-Selecting a category shows the list of slowest functions.
+    The Categories tab is similar to the Functions tab, with the difference that functions are first grouped by the category they belong to, and the execution time per category is also displayed.
+Selecting a category shows the list of the slowest functions.
 === "Instances"
     [![Profiling UI screenshot](img/details-panel-instances_565x706.png){: style="width:380px"}](img/details-panel-instances_565x706.png){:target="_blank"}

-    The Instances tab displays all instances of the function, sorted by execution time.
+    The Instances tab lists all instances of the function, sorted by total (inclusive) execution time.